 Wonderful for watersports

-Lovers of watersports flock to Marmari Beach, 6km from Tigaki, where the sea winds make for great windsurfing, kitesurfing and sailing, and a surf school provides equipment and training.
+Lovers of watersports flock to Marmari Beach, 6km from Tingaki, where the sea winds make for great windsurfing, kitesurfing and sailing, and a surf school provides equipment and training.
 There are sheltered areas along the extensive white, sandy beach, which gently slopes into the sea, making it popular for families with young children.
 The area is bordered by dunes and trees, providing shady spots, and as well as lovely views there are good beach bars, restaurants and tavernas.
-Sunny Days Hotel and Apartments, on the outskirts of Tigaki, offers comfortable, family-friendly accommodation, with an inviting pool, self-catering facilities and shops and restaurants within walking distance.
+Sunny Days Hotel Apartments, on the outskirts of Tingaki, offers comfortable, family-friendly accommodation, with an inviting pool, self-catering facilities and shops and restaurants within walking distance.

 - Best for: watersports enthusiasts of all ages